come-maiz/tangamandapio/posts/travis-snap-testing.md

 I've been excited all week telling people about all the doors that this opens;
 but if you have been following my adventures in the Ubuntu world, by now you can problably guess that I'm mostly thinking about all the potential this has for automated testing.
-For the automation of user acceptance tests, in particular.
+For the automation of user acceptance tests.

 User acceptance tests are executed from the point of view of the user, with your software presented as a black box to them.
 The tests can only interact